 Neighbourhoods and Communities

-In reality however, we have little robust evidence about what the best intervention or investment in neighbourhoods would be.
-There are many reasons for this and here are some of them.
+In theory, we could use the neighbourhood environment as a lever to protect health and reduce inequality - if we create the right kind of neighbourhood, we might reap public health benefits.
+However, in reality we have little robust evidence about what the best intervention or investment in neighbourhoods would be.
+There are many reasons for this, including:

-- Much of the existing research has focused on 'neighbourhood' as a fixed unit.
-It has assumed that a geographical area around the home is the key environment of influence, and sees towns and cities as mosaics of neighbourhoods with little interaction between them.
-In reality, many (though not all) people move around their towns and cities; they work, they go to school, they visit different places to do different things.
-It is very difficult to conceive, deliver and evaluate neighbourhood-based interventions without understanding these movements.
+- Existing research has focused on 'neighbourhood' as a fixed unit - it has assumed that a geographical area around the home is the key environment of influence.
+In reality, many people move around their towns and cities; they work, they go to school, they visit different places to do different things.

-- To find out whether changes in urban environment can lead to improvements in health and reductions in inequalities we need to track change in environment over time.
-That may not be too difficult in one or two locations, but to understand whether a change has similar impacts in many or even all urban environments we need to examine its impact in lots of places at once.
-That is a much more difficult task.
+- To find out whether changes in urban environment can lead to improvements in health and reductions in inequalities, we need to track change in environment over time.
+That may not be too complex in one or two locations, but it is a lot more difficult to examine impact in lots of places at once.

-- Our theories about the relationships between people and the places they live recognise a complex, dynamic, inter-connection between the two; they shape and influence each other.
-Yet, a lot of empirical research has sought to separate the influences on health which are about 'who you are' as an individual, and those which are about 'where you live'.
+- A lot of empirical research has sought to separate the influences on health which are about 'who you are' as an individual, and those which are about 'where you live'.
 This leads to the mistaken idea that simply changing something about a neighbourhood environment will affect everyone there.

-- In an ideal world, researchers would be able to make changes to urban envrionments where and when we wished, a bit like in a drug trial.
-Of course, researchers don't have that kind of control!
-Some urban environments change very little over long periods of time, others experience multiple changes very rapidly.
+- In an ideal world, researchers would be able to freely make changes to urban environments, like in a drug trial.
+In reality, some urban environments change very little over long periods of time, and others experience multiple changes very rapidly.
 This makes it hard to get evidence about the consequences of urban change.